Refer also to these additional Resource Links:

-- effective use of the baseline and document grids for visual organization of elements and white space.
+effective use of the baseline and document grids for visual organization of elements and white space.

+>

-The “Seattle” text will be used to supplement or give additional contextual meaning to some other text.
+> The “Seattle” text will be used to supplement or give additional contextual meaning to some other text.
 You will need to add additional text of your own choosing.
 This additional text should relate to the main Chief Seattle text in some way.
-It should compliment the main message by giving it context.
-This might mean that the text you add tells the reader something about Chief Seattle’s words—their meaning perhaps— on the other hand it might be text that informs us of a contemporary issue where Seattle’s environmental message would be important for us to revisit for context.
+It should compliment the main message by giving it contextual meaning.
+This might mean that the text you add tells the reader something about Chief Seattle’s words—their meaning perhaps— on the other hand it might be this new additional text that informs us of a contemporary issue where Seattle’s environmental message would be important for us to revisit for context.
 It is all about enhancing the meaning by creating a dialogue of some sort between all the words.